tofiqquadri/tofiqquadri/README.md

 - Instagram clone in Android (2016) <a href="https://github.com/tofiqquadri/Instagram" target="_blank">Instagram</a> ✔
 - Check more on my profile <a href="https://github.com/tofiqquadri" target="_blank">Tofiq Quadri</a> ✔

 ## Like what I do?
-Sponser my work on petreon 🎅:
+Sponsor my work on petreon 🎅:
 - Patreon <a href="https://www.patreon.com/tofiqquadri" target="_blank">Tofiq Quadri</a> ✔

 ## Find me around the web 🌎: